How To Create A Balcony Garden For Small Animals

 Gardening on balconies is not a new concept; however, incorporating habitats for small animals is a more recent innovation.
 Historically, people in urban areas with limited space grew herbs and small plants on their balconies.
 As urbanization increased, the need for accessible green spaces grew, leading to the rise of urban gardening initiatives.
 These gardens were initially focused on human benefits, such as reducing stress and improving air quality.
 Over time, pet owners began to recognize that small animals, such as guinea pigs, rabbits, and even birds, could thrive in these controlled environments.

-See also How To Build A Balcony Railing Garden
+See also How To Create A Cozy Balcony Garden Retreat

 Current State Analysis